linger1216/labelview/README.md

     setTargetView(findViewById(R.id.text), 10, LabelView.Gravity.LEFT_TOP)

-+The second parameter states the distance between the edge of the bottom view and LabelView(unit dip)
++ The second parameter states the distance between the edge of the bottom view and LabelView(unit dip)

 ![](./img/img2.png)

-+The third parameter states the side of where LabelView should appear on the bottom view.  (only `LEFT_TOP` and `RIGHT_TOP`)
++ The third parameter states the side of where LabelView should appear on the bottom view.  (only `LEFT_TOP` and `RIGHT_TOP`)

 # remove label